AIDC-AI/Ovis/README.md

 This work is a collaborative effort by the Alibaba Ovis team.
 We would also like to provide links to the following MLLM papers from our team:
 - [Parrot: Multilingual Visual Instruction Tuning](https://arxiv.org/abs/2406.02539)
 - [Wings: Learning Multimodal LLMs without Text-only Forgetting](https://arxiv.org/abs/2406.03496)

-## 🔥 We are hiring!
-We are looking for both interns and full-time researchers to join our team, focusing on multimodal understanding, generation, reasoning, AI agents, and unified multimodal models.
-If you are interested in exploring these exciting areas, please reach out to us at qingguo.cqg@alibaba-inc.com.

 ## License
 This project is licensed under the [Apache License, Version 2.0](https://www.apache.org/licenses/LICENSE-2.0.txt) (SPDX-License-Identifier: Apache-2.0).